 - In extreme cases, such as theft or fraud, you may use a hidden camera (in Dutch), but this is strictly regulated.
 You must always conduct a DPIA.

 Please contact the Dutch Data Protection Authority (Autoriteit persoongegevens, in Dutch) if you want more information on the use of CCTV cameras in the workplace (in Dutch).

-The maximum retention period for camera images is 4 weeks.
+You cannot keep camera images longer than is necessary.
+The guideline for the maximum retention period for camera images is 4 weeks.
 If there were no incidents during this period, you must delete the images.
-However, if a security camera has recorded a particular incident, you may retain the recording long enough for the incident to be investigated.
+However, if a security camera has recorded a particular incident, you may retain the recording long enough for the incident to be resolved.

 Reporting CCTV monitoring

-You are obliged to notify the Dutch Data Protection Authority (Dutch) about your having installed CCTV cameras for protecting persons, buildings, sites, objects or production processes.
+You have to notify the Dutch Data Protection Authority (in Dutch) about your having installed CCTV cameras for protecting persons, buildings, sites, objects, or production processes.
 However, if the cameras are clearly visible, in most cases you are exempt from this obligation.

 CCTV monitoring in and around shops

 As a shopkeeper, you may install CCTV cameras in and around your shop.
 However, you must indicate clearly to customers and employees that CCTV cameras are in use.
-You may not install cameras at locations where they violate the customer’s privacy, for example in fitting cubicles.
+You cannot install cameras at locations where they violate the customer’s privacy, for example in fitting cubicles.